patrick2587/compair/README.md

   `difflib` for change detection, rule-based categorization, impact analysis, and output generation.

 - **llm-light**: Primarily deterministic with selective LLM assistance.
-Preprocessing, alignment, change detection, categorization, and output generation remain rule-based; the LLM is used for impact analysis to add expert reasoning while preserving traceability.
+Preprocessing, alignment, change detection, and output generation remain rule-based; the LLM is used for change categorization and impact analysis to add expert reasoning while preserving traceability.

 - **llm-heavy**: Deterministic preprocessing (parsing/normalization/clean-up via `pymupdf4llm` and
   textacy), then delegate alignment, change detection, categorization, impact analysis, and output